dhanfort/DTW_based_Morris_GSA/README.md

 The Python module created for this paper "DTWMorrisGSA" version 0.1.1 is available for install and use from Test PyPi: ( Note, there seems to be a required space " " character before DTWMorrisGSA)

-!pip install -i https://test.pypi.org/simple/ DTWMorrisGSA
+[To install: pip install -i https://test.pypi.org/simple/ DTWMorrisGSA]

 This Python module will be moved from the TestPyPi into the PyPi repository for wider dissemination.